HomeOfVapourSynthEvolution/VapourSynth-EEDI3/README.md

            then vertical cubic interpolation is used to create it.
 ```

+* mclip: A mask to use edge-directed interpolation only on specified pixels.
+Pixels where the mask is 0 are generated using cubic linear or bicubic interpolation.
+The main goal of the mask is to save calculations.
+This parameter does not exist in `EEDI3CL` because it even slows down.
+Note that code paths of SSE4.1 and above could be slower than SSE2 when mclip is used.

 * opt: Sets which cpu optimizations to use.
   * 0 = auto detect
   * 1 = use c